videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/features/custom-track/custom-screen-share-track.md

 :::note

-Make sure to call `disableScreenShare()` befor you create a new track as it may lead to unexpected behaviour.
+Make sure to call `disableScreenShare()` before you create a new track as it may lead to unexpected behavior.

 :::